deanishe/alfred-workflow/_sources/user-manual/filtering.txt

 ========================

 :meth:`Workflow.filter() <workflow.workflow.Workflow.filter>` provides an
-Alfred-like search algorithm for filtering your Workflow's data.
+Alfred-like search algorithm for filtering your workflow's data.
 By default, :meth:`Workflow.filter() <workflow.workflow.Workflow.filter>` will try to match your search query via CamelCase, substring, initials and all characters, applying different weightings to the various kind of matches (see :meth:`Workflow.filter() <workflow.workflow.Workflow.filter>` for a detailed description of the algorithm and match flags).

 .. warning::

+    Check ``query`` before calling
+    :meth:`Workflow.filter() <workflow.workflow.Workflow.filter>`. ``query``
-    ``query`` may not be empty or contain only whitespace.
+    may not be empty or contain only whitespace.
 This will raise a :class:`ValueError`.

     :meth:`Workflow.filter() <workflow.workflow.Workflow.filter>` is not a
-    "little sister" of a Script Filter and won't return a list of all results if ``query`` is empty.
-Unlike with some Script Filters, ``query`` is *not* an optional argument.
+    "little sister" of a Script Filter and won't return a list of all results if ``query`` is empty. ``query`` is *not* an optional argument and trying to filter data against a meaningless query is treated as an error.

     :meth:`Workflow.filter() <workflow.workflow.Workflow.filter>` won't
     complain if ``items`` is an empty list, but it *will* raise a